Written by Praveen Karadagi on 11 November 2020

 And Jamuna ke teer — Raag Bhairavi

-Of any other musician, perhaps it is Ustad Abdul Karim Khan who’s parampara (teaching tradition) boasts of the most popular Hindustani singers of the 20th and 21st centuries.
+From among any other musician, perhaps it is Ustad Abdul Karim Khan whose Parampara (teaching tradition) boasts of the most popular Hindustani singers of the 20th and 21st centuries.